 Strattera seems to increase the amount of norepinephrine, an important brain chemical.
 This increase appears to help ADHD by increasing attention span and reducing impulsive behavior and hyperactivity.

-Intuniv and Kapvay have an effect on certain receptors in the brain.
+Intuniv and Kapvay have an effect on receptors in the brain.
 Studies show that they reduce distractibility and improve attention, working memory, and impulse control.
-Intuniv is an extended release medicine that contains the same active ingredient as Tenex, a blood pressure drug that’s been used as an off-label ADHD treatment for years.
-Kapvay contains the same active ingredients seen in some types of blood pressure medications known as clonidine.
-These medications work on the brain to help control heart rate and blood pressure.
+Intuniv is an extended release medicine that contains the same active ingredient as Tenex, a drug that lowers blood pressure that has been used as an off-label ADHD treatment for years.
+Kapvay contains clonidine, the same active ingredients used in Catapres, a medication used to lower high blood pressure.